Adventure Travel to Jordan: 8-Day Itinerary

 Unlock perks by contacting our team of advisors to book your trip.

 Day 1-2: Amman

-Many people skip Amman to head straight to Petra or travel to Jordan's other well-known sites, but it's well worth staying here for a few days and exploring.
+Many people skip Amman and head straight to Petra, or travel to Jordan's other well-known sites, but it's well worth staying here for a few days of exploring.

 Things to do in Amman

 Amman Citadel: Located at the top of a hill overlooking the city, the Citadel is a window into Jordan's past.
 You can see the progression of Jordanian history through the Roman, Byzantine and Umayyad ruins that cover the hill.
 Highlights include the Temple of Hercules, a Byzantine church and the Umayyad Palace.
 While you're there, check out the Jordanian Archaeological Museum.